Two students looking at a notebook outside on the UC Berkeley campus

 • Statistics

-• Psychology or sociology or anthropology
+• Psychology or anthropology or sociology

 • Metabolic Basis of Human Health and Diseases, or equivalent (students may take this as a prerequisite or while in the program—see "Preparing for Admission" below to learn more)**

-*It is preferred if students apply with 2 or fewer outstanding prerequisites as long as they can show they will be able to complete the courses prior to the start of the program.
+Notes: It is preferred if students apply with 2 or fewer outstanding prerequisites as long as they can show they will be able to complete the courses prior to the start of the program.
 This excludes the Nutrition Function and Metabolism and Metabolic Basis of Human Health and Disease courses that can be taken while in the program for an additional program fee (see more details below).
+It is preferred if the introduction course or another advanced nutrition course has been taken within the last 5 years.
+A prerequisite GPA calculator can be found here and is a required part of the application.

 4. Volunteer or work experience (preferred but not required)